peteroupc/html3dutil/doc/H3DU.Material.md

 * [fromTexture](#H3DU.Material.fromTexture)<br>Convenience method that returns an <a href="H3DU.Material.md">H3DU.Material</a>
 object from a texture to apply to a 3D object's surface.
 * [setParams](#H3DU.Material_setParams)<br>Sets parameters for this material object.

+<a name='H3DU.Material_albedo'></a>
+### H3DU.Material#albedo

+Diffusion color of this material (also called "albedo").
+This is the generally perceived color of the material when specular highlights are absent on the material's surface.
+See also <a href="H3DU.PbrMaterial.md#H3DU.PbrMaterial_albedo">H3DU.PbrMaterial#albedo</a>; this property corresponds more closely to that in the metallic workflow rather than the specular workflow.

+Type: Array.&lt;number>

+Default Value: `"[1,1,1,1]"`

 <a name='H3DU.Material_ambient'></a>
 ### H3DU.Material#ambient